Leonard Garment: Career

-Garment was born in Brooklyn, New York.
-He had two brothers, Charles and Martin.
-In 1949, he graduated from Brooklyn Law School and joined the law firm of Mudge, Stern, Baldwin, and Todd.
+He joined the law firm of Mudge, Stern, Baldwin, and Todd.
 He became the head of litigation and a partner in the late fifties.
 Garment met Richard Nixon when the politician joined the firm in 1963.
 (Later the firm would be called Nixon, Mudge, Rose, Guthrie, Alexander & Mitchell.)
 He assisted with Nixon's 1968 presidential campaign.
 In 1969, Garment became a part of Nixon's White House staff as special consultant to the president.
 He advised the president and worked on various special projects—particularly in the areas of civil and human rights, Indian affairs, and the arts.

 Garment was the author of two books: the autobiography Crazy Rhythm: From Brooklyn and Jazz to Nixon's White House, Watergate, and Beyond, and In Search of Deep Throat: The Greatest Political Mystery of Our Time.
 Published in 2000, the latter book supported the theory that Deep Throat was John Sears.
 Before Deep Throat's identity was revealed in 2005 as being former FBI Acting Associate Director W. Mark Felt, Garment himself was a suspect.

 Felt was listed as a possible Deep Throat in the book (as are many others), but was dismissed by Garment because the author believed the secret source had to have strong White House connections.
 He was mistaken in his selection of Sears, who told Garment explicitly that he was not Deep Throat.
 To prove his argument, Sears admitted that he was an anonymous source for Carl Bernstein, but Garment still did not believe Sears, a longtime friend, was being truthful about not being Deep Throat.

-When President Nixon's records were subpoenaed in connection to the Watergate investigation it was Garment who received the subpoena on behalf of Nixon on July 23rd, 1973 at the Eisenhower Executive Office Building.
+When President Nixon's records were subpoenaed in connection to the Watergate investigation, it was Garment who received the subpoena on behalf of Nixon on July 23, 1973 at the Eisenhower Executive Office Building.

 Garment unilaterally took steps to press Ford to pardon Nixon.
 On Aug.
 27, 1974, Garment and Nixon speechwriter Raymond Price, also a holdover from the Nixon administration, drafted a memo and pardon announcement for consideration by Ford.
 Garment speculated that, if a pardon were not quickly offered, "the whole miserable tragedy will be played out to God knows what ugly and wounding conclusion."
 He also thought the nation would at first recoil, but soon enough welcome the pardon.

+Other pursuits

-Garment had a long association with the arts, starting with his early career as a jazz saxophonist with Woody Herman's band playing with Alan Greenspan before he entered law school.
+Garment had a long association with the arts.
 In the 1970s, he was chairman of the board of the Brooklyn Academy of Music.
-More recently, he was one of the founders of the National Jazz Museum in Harlem.
+He was one of the founders of the National Jazz Museum in Harlem.
 He was awarded the National Medal of Arts in 2005 as an arts advocate and patron.